Rachel-Oei/Effector-Structure-Prediction/README.md

 When AF3 is finished running, run TMAlign, then run the metadata.
 Then do the graphs with all the combinations from the table.

+Need to save the .tsv as a xlsx Excel workbook.